Pacific Counseling Service: Turning the Regs Around

-In 1972 PCS was instrumental in creating an influential pamphlet about GI counseling and organizing.
+In 1972, PCS was instrumental in creating an influential pamphlet about GI counseling and organizing.
 Known officially as Turning the Regs Around: A Handbook on Military Law and Counseling, An Aid to Organizing for GIs and Civilians it started out as the handbook for a class on military counseling given in San Francisco to 40 or 50 GIs and civilians.
 It was written by Nancy Hausch, a PCS staffer, who described its purpose: "Teaching people how to stay on top of the military machine by knowing and using the various legal tools ordinarily used to keep them down, is a very important part of the struggle."
 The initial pamphlet was so popular in the GI movement that within a year a second improved longer edition (124 pages) was released by The Bay Area Turning The Regs Around Committee.
-The handbook covered everything from correspondence with Congress to filing charges against officers to court-martials, and explained GI rights to demonstrate and exercise their freedom of speech.
+The handbook covered everything from correspondence with Congress to filing charges against officers to courts-martial, and explained GI rights to demonstrate and exercise their freedom of speech.
 It applied to all branches of the military and was written "so that anybody can read and apply it, not just lawyers."
 It also cautioned that the knowledge in the handbook couldn't "stop the brass from using their power to harass, exploit and oppress enlisted people"; that it was "only one helpful tool in a long and difficult fight."
 During the Vietnam War, the handbook could be found in GI coffeehouses and counseling centers around the world, as well as smuggled onto military bases and ships, and was frequently reprinted, excerpted and cited wherever GI resistance emerged.
 One GI counseling project called the pamphlet its "biggest seller" and said they were "going faster than a speeding bullet."